geeksforsocialchange/gfsc-v3/content/collective/index.md

 ---
 title: "The Collective"
-bigtext: "“The dream of a peaceful society to me is still the dream of a potluck supper.
-The society in which all can contribute and all can find friendship.”"
+bigtext: "“One of the most vital ways we sustain ourselves is by building communities of resistance, places where we know we are not alone.”"
-bigtextcredit: "Ursula Franklin"
+bigtextcredit: bell hooks
 type: collective
 ---